 Research at the Shapell Center

 The Shapell Center Reading Room offers researchers enhanced access to the Museum’s archival and special collections.
 The Reading Room is open Monday through Friday, with three-hour research sessions available in the mornings and afternoons.
 All researchers are required to make an appointment and pre-order research materials at least seven days in advance.
-More information about initiating a research appointment can be found on the Visit the Library and Archives page.
+More information about initiating a research appointment can be found on the Research in the Museum’s Library and Archival Collections page.

 In support of research activities at the Shapell Center, the following amenities are provided: